Sodaro/Portfolio/src/routes/pages/bomberbots/+page.md

 ## Development

-We both worked on a lot of different areas of the game, having no clear designated areas, however among other things, Tomas created the ECS structure which was integral to the project.
+We both worked on a lot of different areas of the game, with no clear designated individual focus areas.
+However, among other things, Tomas created the ECS structure which was integral to the project.

 Some of my main contributions were the <TextLink href="">Spatial Hash Grid</TextLink> used for our collision system, render order sorting, and some debug tools (used to check performance and more easily handle debug drawing.)